sfletc/scram/docs/index.md

         %run /scram_plot/scram_plot.py
         ```

+This [Gist](https://gist.github.com/sfletc/b70911d0de13bd4cde86f08b6ca32026) has a more detailed explanation of the hows and whys of Docker and scram_docker

 ### 2a.
 Download scram binary:

 Pre-compiled binaries are can be found [here](https://github.com/sfletc/scram/releases) (*nix binaries may need to be made executable with ```chmod +x /path/to/binary```):